 Your ultimate goal is to close the sale, sell the product, and get a new client.
 But your immediate goal is to advance the prospect to the next stage of the sales process.

-We can sometimes get too hung up always on the ultimate goal and you will improve your effectiveness in this area by staying laser-focused on your immediate goal of scheduling the appointment.
+We can sometimes get too hung up constantly on the ultimate goal, and you will improve your effectiveness in this area by staying laser-focused on your immediate goal of scheduling the appointment.

 Step 2 – Confirm Availability

-As you open the call, check to see if the prospect is available.
+As you open the call, check if the prospect is available.
 We know they are busy, so we are not trying to determine if they are busy.
-We just want to know if they have the ability to stop what they are doing for a couple of minutes.
+We just want to see if they can stop what they are doing for a couple of minutes.

-Going through this step will not only help you build rapport but also buy you two to five minutes of time to work with.
+Going through this step will help you build rapport and buy you two to five minutes of time to work with.

 Step 3 – Elevator Pitch

-The next step in this process for setting appointments is to share some sort of elevator pitch.
-This is one or two sentences that communicate how you help your clients.
+The next step in setting appointments is to share an elevator pitch, which is one or two sentences that communicate how you help your clients.

 Step 4 – Soft Disqualify